Mailing & Shipping 101: Label Printers

 Buying Thermal Printer Labels

 You’ll need a roll of labels.
 Unless you’re doing a lot of printing, just buy one or two rolls at a time.
 They typically hold 250 labels which will last you pretty much forever.
-The labels go bad if they sit around too long, more than a few months.
+The labels go bad if they sit around too long, more than a year or so.

 Note that there are several sizes of 4″ x 6″ roll labels.
 You want the rolls of 250 with a 1″ core.
 Bigger rolls might fit your printer, but I haven’t tried them, and anyways 250 labels is a lot.